Follow TV Tropes

 • Tank Goodness: Tanks occasionally show up as enemies, from WWII-era Panzers to futuristic tanks with stealth armor.
 A few students allow you to call in tanks as well, such as Hifumi's summer version calling in a Crusader tank nicknamed "Crusadie", though the costs to the EX gauge are predictably massive.
 Those summoned tanks have really high attack power, potentially defeating a mook in one shot - fitting in high difficulty gameplays.

-• Teenage Wasteland: Kivotos appears to be a very tame version of this, as all of the official positions of power in the city are run by student councils and clubs, with the Sensei being the only exception.
+• Teenage Wasteland: Kivotos appears to be a very tame version of this, as all of the official positions of power in the city are run by student councils and clubs, with Sensei being the only exception.
 Even the antagonists are largely delinquent and dropout students rebelling against the system.

 • There Are No Adults:

-• With the exception the Sensei, there are practically no adults depicted in Kivotos, or at least human adults.
-The Sensei never encounters any other teachers or faculty staff in any of the academies they visit except for Shun, who is blatantly an adult and is part of the faculty of Shanhaijing's kindergarten/early elementary equivalent, but absolutely wants to be treated as a "third-year student" and doesn't like discussing her age, and the only adults they encounter are either robots or anthromorphic animals that work outside of the schools.
+• With the exception Sensei, there are practically no adults depicted in Kivotos, or at least human adults.
+Sensei never encounters any other teachers or faculty staff in any of the academies they visit except for Shun, who is blatantly an adult and is part of the faculty of Shanhaijing's kindergarten/early elementary equivalent, but absolutely wants to be treated as a "third-year student" and doesn't like discussing her age, and the only adults they encounter are either robots or anthropomorphic animals that work outside of the schools.
 And then there's the memorable confrontation with Black Suit of Gematria, who also calls himself an adult, but is blatantly not human and is... difficult to classify.

-• Likewise, while some of the students mention they have parents, said parents are never seen meaningfully interacting with their children or the Sensei.
+• Likewise, while some of the students mention they have parents, said parents are never seen meaningfully interacting with their children or Sensei.
 And that's not getting into the majority of the students don't even acknowledge the existence of their parents at all.

 • It's explained in Volume 3 that while the academies do have faculty staff, actual teachers are a rare sight, since the majority of lessons are taught through recorded lectures.
 Sensei is pretty much the only actual teacher in Kivotos, which is what makes them so special among the students they encounter.

-• This Looks Like a Job for Aquaman: Some of the released (during the specific Total Assault boss) characters' skill sets are very effective against specific gameplay mode, and quite often underperforming for other gamemodes:
+• This Looks Like a Job for Aquaman: Some of the released (during the specific Total Assault boss) characters' skill sets are very effective against specific gameplay mode, and quite often underperforming for other game modes:

 • Chihiro and majority of Rabbit Platoon's skills are focused on dealing with single target/tiny AOE stun effects, which is required to deal with the Hod raid boss.
 Saki can also be used as an attack boosting stat stick though.